Ecology and Conservation

 Tropical Plant-Pollinator Interactions

-Tropical plant communities are highly dependent on animal-mediated pollination services and these forests are rapidly changing in response to global change.
-Understanding how these important species interactions will repond to a changing climate and landscapes will help determine the future health of tropical forests.
+Tropical plant communities are highly dependent on animal-mediated pollination services, and these forests are rapidly changing in response to global change.
+Understanding how these important species interactions will respond to a changing climate and landscapes will help determine the future health of tropical forests.

-Urbanization is one of the fastest growing threats to biodiversity, but native species can exist in urban spaces when accounted for.
-Understanding how ecological dynamics change in urban systems can fascilitate coexistence and improve quality of life for urban-dwelling flora, fauna, and humans alike.
+Urbanization is one of the fastest-growing threats to biodiversity, but native species can exist in urban spaces when accounted for.
+Understanding how ecological dynamics change in urban systems can facilitate coexistence and improve quality of life for urban-dwelling flora, fauna, and humans alike.